-However, the servers don’t allow you to engage in torrenting because the main company behind it, Bitdefender, is a self-righteous fighter for the copyrights.
+However, the servers don’t allow you to engage in torrenting because the main company behind it, Bitdefender, is a self-righteous fighter for copyrights.
 You can go ahead and test your luck, but they’ll most likely throttle your speed immediately.

 Netflix is also a no-go.
 Come on, did you think a no-name VPN would be able to connect you to Netflix when even the big boys in the industry can barely achieve that?
 You did, didn’t you?

-As far as I can see, the performance is sub-par, so much so in fact that I can easily find you a better VPN with better speeds in McDonald’s parking lot.
+As far as I can see, the performance is sub-par, so much so, in fact, that I can easily find you a better VPN with better speeds in McDonald’s parking lot.

-Officially, Bitdefender has an “extensive coverage using multiple virtual locations”, including the US, the UK, Australia, and Italy.
+Officially, Bitdefender has “extensive coverage using multiple virtual locations”, including the US, the UK, Australia, and Italy.
 However, I have been unable to find some more details regarding the rest of their servers.
 For some reason.

 Moreover, many users have complained that the servers aren’t even that secure in the first place.
 Which, when coming from a company born out of the need for cyber-security, does leave a sour taste in my mouth.

 With regard to the specific encryption protocols and security measures, I know as much as you do, which is exactly jack-shit.
-They aren’t doing a good job at keeping their users and potential clients in the loop.
+They aren’t doing a good job of keeping their users and potential clients in the loop.

 This is about your privacy and personal data we’re talking about.
 I don’t think you go all in on a game of Russian Roulette.
 The results could be catastrophic.
 Better safe than sorry.